PAL-ULL/GECCO-21-Parallel-GA-KNP/README.md

-# A Parallel Genetic Algorithm to Speed Up the Resolution of the Algorithm Selection Problem
+# First steps to solve the Algorithm Selection Problem through a Parallel Genetic Algorithm

 ### Authors: